microsoft/PowerToys/README.md

 ### Awake

 - Update to command line output to match the arguments.
 Thanks [@rpr69](https://github.com/rpr69) for creating a PR to help fix this.
-- Fix crash happening when setting an expiration date on timezones with a negative offset relative to UTC (This was a hotfix for 0.69).
+- Fix crash happening when setting an expiration date on time zones with a negative offset relative to UTC (This was a hotfix for 0.69).
 - Fix missing logging file when installing (This was a hotfix for 0.69).
 - Upgraded Awake to a new version, with Quality of Life improvements and fixing many issues regarding Awake not resetting or not keeping the computer awake when expected.
 Thanks [@dend](https://github.com/dend)!